 2. Ashwagandha Improves Libido

 Ashwagandha is a highly respected Ayurvedic herb.
-Its root extract has been shown to improve
+Its root extract has been shown to improve libido, sexual performance, and erectile dysfunction.
+One study even found that it can treat fertility problems relating to sex.

 If delayed ejaculation is caused by low testosterone, ashwagandha will help.
 The extract has testosterone-like effects, making it a top remedy.7